kubedb/docs/docs/guides/mongodb/pitr/pitr.md

 > At this point We have a document in our newly created collection `songs` on database `pink_floyd`
 ## Point-in-time Recovery
 Point-In-Time Recovery allows you to restore a MongoDB database to a specific point in time using the archived transaction logs.
 This is particularly useful in scenarios where you need to recover to a state just before a specific error or data corruption occurred.
-Let's say accidentally our dba drops the the table tab_1 and we want to restore.
+Let's say accidentally our dba drops the table tab_1 and we want to restore.
 ```bash
 ```bash